andrasguseo/tec-labs-outlook-export-buttons/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The extension adds Export to Outlook Live / 365 buttons to the single event page
+The extension adds Export to Outlook Live / 365 buttons to the single event page.

 == Description ==